antvis/G6/packages/site/docs/api/graphLayout/guide.en.md

     preventOverlap: true,
     nodeSize: 30,
     // workerEnabled: true, // Whether enable webworker
-    // gpuEnabled: true // Whether enable GPU version. supported by G6 4.0, and only support gForce and fruchterman layout ...                    // Other layout configurations }
+    // gpuEnabled: true // Whether enable GPU version. supported by G6 4.0, and only support gForce and fruchterman layout.
+If the machine or browser does not support GPU computing, it will be degraded to CPU computing automatically.
+    ...                    // Other layout configurations
+  }
 });